bredele/react-states-machine/README.md

 ## Usage

 A state is made of a component as well as a set of actions to be executed (called transitions).
 Those actions are called through transitions events and either update the current state or display a new state.
 A transition manage changes by passing props to the wanted state.
-The example below show a simple navigation flow
+Here's a simple example of navigation flow using react-states-machine:

 ```js